 The source of my inspiration was these two shelves from Bookshelf Porn:

 We've done renovations in our flat before and learnt from the experience that to get someone to actually show up to do the work you're hiring them to do in Cape Town is a feat not to be underestimated.
 We've had multiple people in the industry simply not arrive, never to be heard from again.
 We were all set to have the person who built our kitchen install the bookshelf too, but sadly he did not come and we were left storing a large pile of wood in our 40-something square metre flat for months.
 We tried re-arranging with him on three occasions, and when it got to the fourth we admitted defeat and turned to the Gumtree.
-We were thrilled with the company that we found - they were accommodating, genuine nice people, and their workmanship was truly excellent.
-We will be getting them back in post-wedding to fix our bathroom.
-If you're in the Cape Town region and looking for someone, they are Martini Works and I highly recommend them.

 The wood: We used 32mm thick Supawood because it is really strong and looks great.
 We took the risk and measured (I am a very bad measurer, added to which the walls were built in the 1970s and are not straight), and ordered it ourselves from Lumber City in Woodstock.
 I would never have attempted this if our original cupboard guy hadn't stood us up so many times.
 Desperate times called for desperate measures.
 Sure enough there were some bloopers made, but Martini Works rolled with it and adapted the shelves to match.

 No post of this nature would be complete without an ugly "before" picture.
 This is what the living space of our apartment looked like when we bought it.
 Digging the carpet tiles.